 Graceview Baptist Church is a Southern Baptist church which is affiliated with Southern Baptists on three levels.
 Nationally, we are associated with the Southern Baptist Convention.
-Within the state of Texas we are affiliated with the Southern Baptist of Texas Convention.
+Within the state of Texas we are affiliated with the Southern Baptists of Texas Convention.
 Locally, we are affiliated with the North Texas Baptist Association.
 It is through these associations that Graceview can remain a local autonomous church and still have great gospel impact in our community and around the world.

 THE BAPTIST FAITH & MESSAGE